 1 person appointed by, and representing the Commission;

-1 person appointed by, and representing the Transmission System Owner Licensee;
+1 person appointed by, and representing the Transmission Asset Owner Licensee;

 1 person appointed by, and representing the Market Operator;

+1 person appointed by, and representing the Other TSO;

-1 person appointed by, and representing HVDC Interconnectors;
+1 person appointed by, and representing Interconnector Owners;

 each of whom shall be appointed pursuant to the Constitution of the Panel set forth in this document.
 Each Member shall be entitled to bring with him to each meeting a maximum of two (2) professional advisers, subject to 16.2.
 These advisers shall not constitute additional membership in the Panel.